 If donors wish to wear a mask, we strongly encourage our donors to wear single use surgical face masks or N95 masks instead of cloth masks when donating blood if possible.
 This is to ensure all our staff and donors are protected as the cloth masks can vary in effectiveness.
 If you do not have a surgical face mask, we can provide you with one.

 No, you do not need to be tested, but you do need to feel well and healthy.
 If you’re feeling well, we’d love to see you in one of our donor centres soon.
-We have recently introduced several new blood donation rules to ensure the safety of the blood supply.
 If you’re unsure about your eligibility to donate, please call us on 13 14 95.

 Currently, you may donate blood when you have completed all required public health follow up and 7 days after you've made a full recovery from COVID-19.
 The 7 days begins on the first day once you are symptom-free.

 If you are diagnosed with COVID-19 but do not develop any symptoms, you may donate blood 7 days after the date of the positive test result.

 All donors need to feel well to be eligible to donate blood.
 We also ask donors to complete a questionnaire, which includes questions which aim to protect both the health and well-being of the donor and the patient who may receive their blood.

 Thank you for your interest in donating blood.
 We don’t accept donations from people who are feeling unwell.
 The health and safety of our donors is very important, so we ask that you take time to fully recover and give us a call on 13 14 95 when you are back to full health and we can get you booked in to donate.

 You can donate if you have had household close contact with a case of COVID-19 in the last 5 days, as long as you remain well.
 However, we recommend you consider whether you can reschedule your donation, if convenient.